elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Correct `fluentd-aggregator` buffer settings
 - Source `extra-fluentd-config` user supplied settings
 - Change config option `falco.customRules` to a map
+- Synced the default prometheus interval with the grafana dashboards and datasources

 ### Updated